 Last week I traveled for work from Abu Dhabi International Airport (AUH) to Pune International Airport (PNQ) on Jet Airways.
 I also wrote about my experience with lounge hopping at 2 airport lounges at AUH Terminal 1 – Al Reem Lounge and Al Dhabi Lounge.
+This article is a complete review of the Bird Lounge at Pune Airport (PNQ).

 In the past, whenever I would get a chance to travel to Pune, I would always wonder, why doesn’t Pune International Airport still not have a non-airline branded Premium Airport Lounge?